scikit-image/scikit-image/doc/source/core_developer.md

 of the code base, you are vouching for changes you merge.
 Please take that responsibility seriously.

+In practice, if you are the second core developer reviewing and approving a given pull request, you typically merge it (again, using GitHub's Squash and Merge feature) in the wake of your approval.
+What are the exceptions to this process?
+If the pull request has been particularly controversial or the subject of much debate (e.g., involving API changes), then you would want to wait a few days before merging.
+This waiting time gives others a chance to speak up in case they are not fine with the current state of the pull request.
+Another exceptional situation is one where the first approving review happened a long time ago and many changes have taken place in the meantime.

 Closing issues and pull requests
 --------------------------------